bitovi/academy/src/ngrx/ngrx.md

 Next, we'll create ([learn-ngrx/create-selectors]) and test ([learn-ngrx/test-selectors]) _selectors_ so we can access the data stored within our NgRx store.

-With the logic for our store in place, we'll then learn how to use NgRx selectors within our components to display, and how to test these selectors within component spec files.
+With the logic for our store in place, we'll then learn how to use NgRx selectors within our components to display data ([learn-ngrx/use-selectors]), and how to test these selectors within component spec files ([learn-ngrx/test-used-selectors]).

 ## Requirements